gitgav/korchi265bot/README.md

   korchi265bot [command]

 Available Commands:
+  help      Shows help
-  completion  Generate the autocompletion script for the specified shell help        Help about any command start       Use it to start bot version     A brief description of your command
+  start     Use it to start bot